obsidian-tasks-group/obsidian-tasks/docs/queries/layout.md

 {:toc}
 </details>

-## Hiding Elements
+## Hiding/Showing Elements

-You can hide certain elements of the rendered list with the "hide" option.
+You can hide and show individual elements of the rendered list with the "hide" and "show" commands together with the name of the element.

-The following options exist:
+The following elements exist:

 - `edit button`
 - `backlink`
+- `urgency`
 - `priority`
 - `start date`
 - `scheduled date`